Local Dissipativity Analysis of Nonlinear Systems: Introduction

 For linear systems, we can establish \ac{io} properties through frequency-domain analysis \cite{brogliato2007dissipative}, solving \acp{lmi} that arise from \acp{hji} \cite{Gupta1996}, or data-driven analysis \cite{koch2021provably}.
 While \ac{io} theory takes an operator theoretic approach to dynamical systems analysis \cite{zames1966input,vidyasagar1981input,moylan1978stability}, the alternative state-space perspective on QSR dissipativity from \cite{willems1972dissipative,hill1976stability} provides an avenue for analysis by linking a systems internal and supplied energy through a so-called storage function.
 For linear systems, this relationship led to the celebrated \ac{kyp} Lemma \cite{brogliato2007dissipative}, which provides necessary and sufficient conditions for dissipativity.
 The \ac{kyp} Lemma equates dissipativity with the existence of a positive, semi-definite, quadratic storage function, which can be found by solving \acp{lmi} via optimization.
 Analogous to linear systems, dissipativity of a nonlinear, control affine system is equivalent to the existence of a positive semi-definite storage function \cite{hill1976stability,hill1980connections}.
 However, because the storage function lacks a set functional form, there is no systematic way to find it, so model-dependent ad-hoc ingenuity is needed.
 As a result, much effort has been focused on developing model agnostic analysis methods for nonlinear systems. \ac{io} analysis of nonlinear systems requires synthesis of the system's storage function that adheres to the associated \ac{hji}.
 The problem of \ac{io} analysis of nonlinear systems can be approached from an optimal control perspective -- using \ac{dp} schemes to approximate a system's storage function \cite{james1995numerical,dower2008dynamic}.
 However, \cite{dower2008dynamic} is limited to determining gain over a finite horizon, while \cite{james1995numerical} uses iterative methods that require a good initialization and do not always have convergence guarantees.
 Another approach is to transform the nonlinear system into an easier form for analysis \cite{sutavani2023small,zahedzadeh2009upper}.
-For example, in \cite{sutavani2023small}, nonlinear systems are approximated using Koopman operators so that analysis tools for linear systems can be used \cite{sutavani2023small}.
-These methods are only valid in a limited region of the state space where the transformation is valid, and often require ad hoc ingenuity to determine the transformation.
+For example, in \cite{sutavani2023small}, nonlinear systems are represented using Koopman operators so that analysis tools for linear systems can be used \cite{sutavani2023small}; however, this method is only applicable in a limited region of the state space where the transformation is valid.
+On the other hand, transformations in \cite{zahedzadeh2009upper} require specific classes of nonlinear systems.